Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Read/write access to NTFS (Windows) partitions using NTFS-3G (free) or a commercial product.
 - Linux read access to APFS partitions using apfs-fuse

-\* The Plextor NVMe drive is accessible with Clover and is supported by Catalina and Mojave.
+\* The Plextor NVMe drive is accessible with Clover and is supported by Mojave and above.
 High Sierra doesn’t have native support.
 There is a High Sierra patch for Plextor drives: I don’t know if it works with this model as I haven't tried it.